colinkiama/colinkiama-www/content/blog/how-i-code-in-2022.md

 +++
 title = "How I code in 2022"
 date = 2022-05-11
-description="2 years later, here's the things I personally use to help me get work done!"
+description="2 years later, here are the things I personally use to help me get work done!"
 +++

 ## My System